vlzuiev/netlify-cms-test/content/blogPosts/2019-09-06_its_not_the_problem_you_want_to_solve_boiiiiii.md

 ---
-title: A blog post with picture of dog
+title: A blog post with picture of dog post with picture of dogpost with picture of dogpost with picture of dog
 date: 2019-09-06T08:28:44.549Z
 thumbnail: img/77544323.png
 ---